 Dad we are going to miss you very much, but we love you with all our heart....

 J Vernon Rupert was s/o Jesse Soloman Rupert and Mabel Catherine Beirman.

 He left a wife Mary Paden he married in 1948, five daughters and two sons, all of Columbiana Ohio.

-*Further study reveals his grandfather purchased this land from Lowers about 1870 with house standing.
+*Further study reveals his grandfather purchased this land from Reimers about 1870 with house standing.
+It burned down and was rebuilt about 1892.
 More on this 4/23/2013.

 Jesse Soloman Rupert (1881 - 1956)

 Mabel Catherine Bierman Rupert (1892 - 1969)

 Walter Vincent Rupert (1911 - 1968)*